Anonymous Foundation Chair

 Born in New Mexico and reared in Wisconsin, Caballero’s early horn studies included working under Larry Simons, Barry Benjamin and Basil Tyler, as well as studying the piano and pipe organ.
 Caballero graduated from New England Conservatory in Boston where he studied with Richard Mackey and Thomas Newell, both former members of the Boston Symphony.

-Currently, Caballero is the associate teaching professor of horn at Carnegie Mellon University School of Music.
-Previously, he held teaching positions at Indiana University Bloomington, Rice University in Houston, Texas and Duquesne University.
-He has been invited and presented master classes throughout the world including Northwestern University, Colburn School of Music, New England Conservatory, University of Indiana Bloomington, Cleveland Institute of Music, Curtis Institute of Music, Manhattan School of Music, New World Symphony and the Beijing and Shanghai Conservatories.
-The past two summers he joined the faculty of the Aspen Music Festival as performer and teacher.
+Currently, Caballero is the associate teaching professor of Horn at Carnegie Mellon University School of Music.
+Previously, he held teaching positions at Indiana University Bloomington, Rice University in Houston, Texas, and Duquesne University.
+He has been invited and presented master classes throughout the world including Northwestern University, Colburn School of Music, New England Conservatory, University of Indiana Bloomington, Cleveland Institute of Music, Curtis Institute of Music, Manhattan School of Music, New World Symphony, and the Beijing and Shanghai Conservatories.
+The past two summers, he joined the faculty of the Aspen Music Festival as performer and teacher.
 For the previous seven summers, Caballero was on the faculty and performed at the Pacific Music Festival in Sapporo, Japan.

 In January 2012, Caballero began collaboration with the Internet music teaching company ArtistWorks.com based in Napa, California.
-His teaching website was released in September 2012 as the only complete horn teaching curriculum available via the internet for horn students worldwide.
+His teaching website was release in September 2012 as the only complete horn teaching curriculum available via the internet for horn students worldwide.

-Recent chamber music performances include performing Brahms’ Horn Trio in E-flat major with Gil and Orli Shaham in Zankel Recital Hall, Carnegie Hall, New York and appearing several times live on National Public Radio’s “Performance Today” in NPR’s Washington, D.C. studios.
+Recent chamber music performances include performing Brahms’ Horn Trio in E-flat major with Gil and Orli Shaham in Zankel Recital Hall, Carnegie Hall, New York and appearing several times live on National Public Radio’s (NPR) “Performance Today” in NPR’s Washington, D.C. studios.